slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"whatever you want to achieve you can achieve faster if you get hyperspecific."  -- anuatluru@x*

+- What you think is your problem is not your problem, your strategy is.
 - 20% of the game is strategy.
 80% of the game is not quitting.
 - a dream written down with a date becomes a goal. a goal broken down into steps becomes a plan. a plan backed by action becomes reality.
 - Don’t tell everyone your plans, instead show them your results.